CawaAlreadyTaken/UniTN_exercises/README.md

 # UniTN_exercises:

-Here i am just posting all the exercises we were given to do during the practical lessons.
+Here i am just posting all the exercises we were given to do during practical lessons.
 Nothing useful, cy@.

 PS: Exercises are in chronological order.